 I'm pretty sure I usually smell nice.

-WATCHIN': Scores and scores AND SCORES of film faves -- waaayyy too many to list here -- but for today's purposes, let's go with: Dr. Strangelove, Good Will Hunting, The Player, Knocked Up, Lolita, Save the Tiger, Casablanca, Harold & Maude, Falling Down, Citizen Kane, The Natural, Gods And Monsters, The Hustler, Rear Window, My Big Fat Greek Wedding, Network, Of Mice And Men, That Thing You Do, Signs, Driving Miss Daisy, Avalon, Night of the Hunter, Castaway, Saving Private Ryan, The Grifters, Edward Scissorhands, Death of a Salesman, Grey Gardens, About Schmidt, Jumping The Broom, Pollock, The Hangover, East of Eden, Despicable Me, A Family Thing, Phenomenon, Birdy, The Godfather I and II, My Dinner With Andre, Dodsworth, The Swimmer, It Happened One Night, True Confessions, Shane, Napoleon Dynamite, The Natural, His Girl Friday, Marty, Moonstruck, E.T., Ordinary People, 2001: A Space Odyssey, Splendor In The Grass, Midnight Cowboy, Syriana, Barton Fink, Chinatown, Diner, Best In Show (and every other Christopher Guest flick), Picnic, The Freshman, Pleasantville, The Deer Hunter, Meet John Doe, Guess Who's Coming to Dinner, Field of Dreams, American Beauty, Miracle on 34th Street, Glory, Mr. Blandings Builds His Dream House, Defending Your Life, Groundhog Day, The Stranger, Tootsie, Jacob's Ladder, One Flew Over The Cuckoo's Nest, On The Waterfront, Taxi Driver, Annie Hall, The Graduate, Rear Window, Jaws, All My Sons, Sunset Boulevard, Ninotchka, The Elephant Man, Giant, Rosemary's Baby, Cool Hand Luke, Twelve Angry Men, The Wizard Of Oz, Superbad, Mr. Smith Goes To Washington, The Rainmaker (Hepburn & Lancaster), Slingblade, 40-Year Old Virgin, Salesman, Meet Joe Black, Being There, House of Games, You Can't Take It With You, Shadow of a Doubt, The Hunger, Sweet Smell of Success, Invasion of the Body Snatchers, The Last Wave, Borat, Strangers on a Train, The Pianist, Lost In America, Rope, Young Frankenstein, Love And Death, Flirting With Disaster, The Right Stuff, Who's Afraid of Virginia Woolf, Glengarry Glen Ross, Apocalypse Now, Bridesmaids, Jerry Maguire, Double Indemnity.
+WATCHIN': Scores and scores AND SCORES of film faves -- waaayyy too many to list here -- but for today's purposes, let's go with: Dr. Strangelove, Good Will Hunting, The Player, Knocked Up, Lolita, Save the Tiger, Casablanca, Harold & Maude, Falling Down, Citizen Kane, The Natural, Gods And Monsters, The Hustler, Rear Window, My Big Fat Greek Wedding, Network, Of Mice And Men, That Thing You Do, Signs, Driving Miss Daisy, Avalon, Night of the Hunter, Castaway, Saving Private Ryan, The Grifters, Edward Scissorhands, Death of a Salesman, Grey Gardens, About Schmidt, Jumping The Broom, Pollock, The Hangover, East of Eden, Born Yesterday, Despicable Me, A Family Thing, Phenomenon, Birdy, The Godfather I and II, My Dinner With Andre, Dodsworth, The Swimmer, It Happened One Night, True Confessions, Shane, Napoleon Dynamite, The Natural, His Girl Friday, Marty, Moonstruck, E.T., Ordinary People, 2001: A Space Odyssey, Splendor In The Grass, Midnight Cowboy, Syriana, Barton Fink, Chinatown, Diner, Best In Show (and every other Christopher Guest flick), Picnic, The Freshman, Pleasantville, The Deer Hunter, Meet John Doe, The Kid Stays In The Picture, Guess Who's Coming to Dinner, Field of Dreams, American Beauty, Miracle on 34th Street, Glory, Mr. Blandings Builds His Dream House, Defending Your Life, Groundhog Day, The Stranger, Tootsie, Jacob's Ladder, One Flew Over The Cuckoo's Nest, On The Waterfront, Taxi Driver, Annie Hall, The Graduate, Rear Window, Jaws, All My Sons, Sunset Boulevard, Ninotchka, The Elephant Man, Giant, Rosemary's Baby, Cool Hand Luke, Twelve Angry Men, The Wizard Of Oz, Superbad, Mr. Smith Goes To Washington, The Rainmaker (Hepburn & Lancaster), Slingblade, 40-Year Old Virgin, Salesman, Meet Joe Black, Being There, House of Games, You Can't Take It With You, Shadow of a Doubt, The Hunger, Sweet Smell of Success, Invasion of the Body Snatchers, The Last Wave, Borat, Strangers on a Train, The Pianist, Lost In America, Rope, Young Frankenstein, Love And Death, Flirting With Disaster, The Right Stuff, Who's Afraid of Virginia Woolf, Glengarry Glen Ross, Apocalypse Now, Bridesmaids, Jerry Maguire, Double Indemnity.

 So, would it scare you to learn that I've seen lots of these flicks ten, twenty times -- some even thirty or fifty?
 Don't be scared.
 When I find something I like, I really want to get to know it better.
 Here, try the popcorn.